dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3418: Upholding individual privacy is essential in society.
+### T3418: Individual freedom and privacy are important.

 |Support|
 |---|